AAAI-22 is pleased to present the following series of distinguished speakers:

 Title: Safety and Robustness for Deep Learning with Provable Guarantees

 Marta Kwiatkowska is Professor of Computing Systems and Fellow of Trinity College, University of Oxford.
-She is known for fundamental contributions to the theory and practice of model checking for probabilistic systems, and is currently focusing on safety, robustness and fairness of automated decision making in Artificial Intelligence.
-She led the development of the PRISM model checker (www.prismmodelchecker.org), which has been adopted in diverse fields, including wireless networks, security, robotics, healthcare and DNA computing, with genuine flaws found and corrected in real-world protocols.
-Her research has been supported by two ERC Advanced Grants, VERIWARE and FUN2MODEL, EPSRC Programme Grant on Mobile Autonomy and EPSRC Prosperity Partnership FAIR.
-Kwiatkowska won the Royal Society Milner Award, the BCS Lovelace Medal and the Van Wijngaarden Award, and received an honorary doctorate from KTH Royal Institute of Technology in Stockholm.
-She is a Fellow of the Royal Society, Fellow of ACM and Member of Academia Europea.
+She is known for fundamental contributions to the theory and practice of model checking for probabilistic systems and is currently focusing on safety, robustness, and fairness of automated decision-making in Artificial Intelligence.
+She led the development of the PRISM model checker (www.prismmodelchecker.org), which has been adopted in diverse fields, including wireless networks, security, robotics, healthcare, and DNA computing, with genuine flaws found and corrected in real-world protocols.
+Her research has been supported by two ERC Advanced Grants, VERIWARE and FUN2MODEL, EPSRC Programme Grant on Mobile Autonomy, and EPSRC Prosperity Partnership FAIR.
+Kwiatkowska won the Royal Society Milner Award, the BCS Lovelace Medal, and the Van Wijngaarden Award and received an honorary doctorate from KTH Royal Institute of Technology in Stockholm.
+She is a Fellow of the Royal Society, a Fellow of ACM, and a Member of Academia Europea.

 Michael Littman